bwlewis/rthreejs/README.md

 function is very different with a new API more closely tied to the igraph package.

-The threejs package now depends on igrah.
+The threejs package now depends on igraph.
 If you're doing serious network analysis, you're probably already using igraph (or you should be).
-We now use external graph layouts (either from igraph or elsewhere).
-This gives much greater graph layout flexibility, something I was looking for.
-But also removes the cute (but slow and crude) force-directed JavaScript animation previously used.
+Threejs now uses external graph layouts (either from igraph or elsewhere).
+This gives much greater graph layout flexibility, something I was looking for, but also removes the cute (but slow and crude) force-directed JavaScript animation previously used.
 To partially make up for that, several new graph animation and interaction schemes are newly available.